 Each year, the Fund receives $6,000 ($1,000 per region) from Caisse Alliance to invest in community-based projects that honour residential school survivors, their families and communities or promote the history and cultures of Indigenous peoples.

-Applicant organizations may request funding starting September 1, 2022.
+Applicant organizations may request funding as of today.